The64thGamer/cheeseepedia/content/3ctt8o9c9i5lbqqy/content.md

 > "Let's bury the hatchet and work on a project together.
 I am going to be selling my building in the near future.
 That means the tours I give will come to an end.
 It also means I'll have the financial means to support a big project.
 Let's create a virtual tour of The Jefferson Building while it's still there, where all the shows and pieces actually work.
 I am open to creating programmable versions of all the shows as well as long as we have a system for preventing vulgar uplaods.
 Imagine having access to all the mechanical drawings of the Hard Luck Bears, the rock-afire and everything else.
 We just have to work together for this to have a future."

-64th would not respond to the message, choosing to continue developing the game privately.
+Sudo would not respond to the message, choosing to continue developing the game privately.
 Fan-shows would continue to be worked on for the coming years on the final version of the software.
 Aaron would also make a single "Programming Lesson" video in October which featured helping someone program a fan-show.[7]

 ### Private Development